The Importance of Being Earnest Themes | Issues Covered by O. Wilde

 The triviality of Marriage:

-From the very beginning of the play, we realize that marriage has no importance in society.
-Lady Bracknell has a list of wealthy persons; she is going to interview them, through which she will choose a life partner for Gwendoline.
-Thus, marriage has been presented as a contract instead of a serious love relationship.
-Gwendoline and Cecily want to marry a person whose name is “Earnest”.
+From the very beginning of the play, we realize that marriage has no importance in the society, which has been presented by the dramatist.
+Lady Bracknell has a list of wealthy persons and she is going to interview them one by one in order to choose a life partner for Gwendoline.
+This act of lady Bracknell shows that marriage is just a contract instead of a serious love relationship.
+Mutual understanding of the partners has nothing to do with marriage in this society.
+Likewise, Gwendoline and Cecily want to marry a person whose name is “Earnest”.
+For them, name “Earnest” is enough to spend whole life instead of love.
 They found charm and music in that name.
 Algernon and Jack want to live bachelor life.
 They do not support marriage.
-Similarly, numbers of dialogues are there in the play, in which marriage is criticized.
-Oscar Wilde instead of focusing on the importance of marriage has focused on its the unimportance in order to show the thinking of Society.
+Similarly, number of dialogues are there in the play, in which marriage is criticized.
+Oscar Wilde instead of focusing on the importance of marriage has focused on its unimportance in order to show the thinking of society.
 In short, “The Triviality of Marriage” is one of the most important themes of “Importance of Being Earnest”.

 Oscar Wilde describes Victorian manners to aware the people about their absurdities.
 Lady Bracknell presents the usual old ladies of the upper class.
 Algernon presents young bachelors.
 Gwendoline and Cecily are representatives of young ladies.
 We witness manner and rules of Victorian class in the whole play.
-In that society: old ladies want money; young men want to remain a bachelor life and want to enjoy life without doing any work; Gwendoline and Cicely are fashion conscious ladies.
-Similarly, Miss Prism forgets Jack at the railway station.
+In that society: old ladies want money; young men want to remain bachelors and want to enjoy life without doing any work; Gwendoline and Cicely are fashion conscious ladies.
+Similarly, ladies like Miss Prism are careless as reveals from his act of forgetting Jack at the railway station.
 It is definitely foolishness to replace a baby with the novel.
 Through all these characters, Oscar Wilde spreads light on the lifestyle of these people.
 This play does not depict both sides of Victorian society; rather, it shows us only the negative side.
-Perhaps the dramatist wants to say that positivity does not exist in this society.
+Perhaps the dramatist wants to say that positivity does not exist at all.

 Henceforth, the Victorian manner is also included in major themes of “The Importance of Being Earnest”.